Tuesday, August 31, 2010

 Although his thrillers had fantastic elements, many of his plots and characters were inspired by true events.
 A case in point is the plot of Goldfinger, in which a gold-crazed criminal mastermind plans to rob Fort Knox.

 Ben Macintyre recently wrote a good piece for The London Times, in which he informs us that a German spy in WWII named Gustav Steinhauer planned to blow up the gold reserves of the Bank of England.
-Macintrye wrote that Fleming liked the interplay between truth and fiction.
+Macintyre wrote that Fleming liked the interplay between truth and fiction.

-In 1966, when le Carre recorded his disparaging remarks, Fleming was dead but Bond-mania was in full bloom.
+In 1966, when le Carre recorded his disparaging remarks, Fleming was dead, but Bond-mania was in full bloom.
 Although le Carre’s novels sold well and he was critically acclaimed, Fleming’s thrillers were well on their way to selling 100 million copies world-wide.
 James Bond was a house-hold name around the world.

 As for le Carre’s realism, I’ve interviewed a good number of former and current CIA and military intelligence officers who object strongly to the moral ambiguity found in his novels.
 Most Cold War intelligence officers were, like Bond, patriots who were dedicated to fighting communism.

 British, American and other Western intelligence officers were certainly not like their utterly ruthless KGB and Eastern bloc counterparts who were defending a totalitarian, evil empire.
-There was a moral distinction between the Cold Warriors that you will not find not in a le Carre novel.
+There was a moral distinction between the Cold Warriors that you will not find in a le Carre novel.

 And it should be noted that John Bingham, le Carre's boss and mentor at MI5, and reportedly the man le Carre based George Smiley on, despised le Carre's portrayal of British spies.